IG-Reagan/SAS-2024-Customer-Segmentation-with-Clustering/README.md

    pip install -r requirements.txt

 3. Open and run the notebook:
-   customer_segmentation_with_clustering.ipynb
+   customer_segmentation_with_clustering.ipynb or access the script customer_segmentation_with_clustering.py

-4. Note: Raw dataset is not included due to licensing.
+5. Note: Raw dataset is not included due to licensing.
 A synthetic sample may be provided for demonstration.

 ## Supplementary Materials